ushelp/EasyBackup/doc/readme_en.md

 ## EasBackup Application

-**EasBackup Application** can run as application.
+**EasBackup Application**（`libs/easybackup_application`） can run as application.
 Configure your backup service as needed, can be activated.

 EasyBackup Application already contains the current official and all plug-ins.
 If you develop a new plug-in, plug-in content can be added directly to the `easybackup-X.X.X-RELEASE-APPLICATION.jar` in.

 ### Plugins:

-- `easybackup-mysql-plugin-3.3.2-RELEASE.jar`: **MySQL Database backup plugin**
+- `easybackup-mysql-plugin-3.2.0-RELEASE.jar`: **MySQL Database backup plugin**

 ### Steps for usage